nagrjungururaj/Canopy-Cover-Estimation-of-Maize-Plants-using-Deep-Learning/README.md

 Anaconda, pillow, lxml, Cython, contextlib2, jupyter, matplotlib, pandas, opencv-python

 # Testing on your images
+1. Download models.zip and extract models folder.
-1. Capture images from a maize field using a smartphone or drone
+2. Capture images from a maize field using a smartphone or drone
-2. Use labelImg tool to label your images.
+3. Use labelImg tool to label your images.
 Tool can be found here : https://github.com/tzutalin/labelImg
-3. Place the images in 'images' folder under 'models'
+4. Place the images in 'images' folder under 'models\research\object_detection'
+5. Generate the labels using the command python xml_to_csv
+6. The train and test labels will be in 'images' folder
-4. Trained model is already present in 'training' folder
+7. Trained model is already present in 'training' folder
-5. Place the images you want to test from your set in 'test_img' folder
+8. Place the images you want to test from your set in 'test_img' folder

 # Setup :
 1. Go to models\research\object_detection